UK signs first legally-binding international treaty governing the safe use of AI: Our analysis

 1. Scope

-The principles and obligations in the AI Convention apply to public authorities and private sector actors acting on their behalf.
+The principles and obligations in the AI Convention apply to public authorities - including private actors acting on their behalf – and private actors.

 However, under Article 3 (scope) signatory states have a choice as to how the AI Convention applies to private actors.
 They must choose whether to apply the principles and obligations directly to the activities of private actors or whether to take “other appropriate measures”.